Ikegami Tsushinki: History

-Although Ikegami is known as a manufacturer of high-quality television cameras, the company does not make video recorder mechanisms (VTRs), and has been a licensee of professional video formats such as Sony's Betacam SP and DVCAM, and Panasonic's DVCPRO.
+Although Ikegami is known as a manufacturer of high-quality television cameras, the company does not make video recorder mechanisms (VTRs), and was a licensee of professional video formats such as Sony's Betacam SP and DVCAM, and Panasonic's DVCPRO.
 In 1995, Ikegami co-operated with Avid on a tapeless video acquisition format called Editcam, but few were sold.
 Ikegami developed a tapeless camera format is called GFCAM Toshiba.

-In the early 1980s, Ikegami developed a number of arcade video games as a subcontractor to Japanese video game companies.
+In the early 1980s, Ikegami developed arcade video games as a subcontractor to Japanese video game companies.
 Among the games they developed are Computer Othello, Block Fever, Monkey Magic, Congo Bongo, Popeye, Donkey Kong, Radar Scope, Sheriff, Space Fever, Space Firebird, Space Demon, Heli Fire, Sky Skipper, Space Launcher, and Zaxxon.
 At that time, computer programs were not recognized as copyrightable material.
 According to these sources, Ikegami proceeded to sue Nintendo for unauthorized duplication of the Donkey Kong program code for the latter's creation of Donkey Kong Junior (1983, Tokyo District Court), but it was not until 1989 that the Tokyo High Court gave a verdict that acknowledged the originality of program code.
 In 1990, Ikegami and Nintendo reached a settlement, terms of which were never disclosed.